-The Foundation is managed by a Board of Directors comprised of the Bishop of Orlando, clergy and lay leaders.
+The Foundation is governed by a Board of Directors comprised of lay leaders, clergy and religious members throughout the nine-county area of the Diocese of Orlando.
 Representing many professional fields of expertise, our directors are leaders in their parishes and in their communities.
-We think of these pioneering men and women as “spiritual entrepreneurs” who possess a mind for business and a heart for the Lord.
-We are grateful for their leadership and for the many gifts they freely share for the sake of the Church.
+These men and women embody the values of our organization and are committed to sustaining our organization’s ability to address community needs, impact lives, promote the Gospel and build the Kingdom of God in Central Florida.
+We are grateful for their leadership, commitment and the many gifts they freely share serving our partnership with the Diocese of Orlando.

 St. Margaret Mary Catholic Church, Winter Park